suhaibashraf/Super-Nim/README.md

 # Super-Nim

-An advanced form of Nim game with the heaps of sticks, built in python and powered with AI.
-This enabled AI to win or atleast tie against human player.
+A more complex version of the Nim game with stacks of sticks, written in Python and powered by AI.
+This allowed the AI to beat or at least tie human players.

 ### Technology Used
 Python, MinMax (AI Technique)